 Recovering from drug or alcohol addiction isn’t a quick process.
 It takes time to get over a dependence, deal with withdrawal symptoms, and overcome the urge to use.

 Relapse means going back to using after you’ve been abstinent for some time.
 It’s an ever-present threat when you’re trying to recover.
-The National Institute on Drug Abuse estimates that 40 to 60 percent of people who were once addicted to drugs will eventually relapse.
+The National Institute on Drug Abuse estimates that

 Being aware of the stages of relapse and having a plan to deal with them can help prevent you from using again.
 Follow these 10 techniques to help you stay on track with your recovery.